timkellogg/joerator-rails/README.md

 ### Features to Add

+* Fix favorites to switch to join table (currently there is a bug that prevents users from being associated with coffeeshops because of the joins table)
 * Allow users the ability to delete their own reviews, or update coffeeshops that they added
-* Add ability to favorite coffeeshop
 * Add ability to unfavorite coffeeshop

 ### Legal